 The best question you can consider is, “How is my use of social media impacting my day-to-day life and overall quality of life?”
 For instance: do others ask you to put your phone down?
 Do your children comment that you’re never available?
 Do you ever miss or are late to activities because you were on social media?
 Are your children getting in trouble at school because of it?

 Consider how it impacts essential needs as well: do you ever forget to eat because you are on your phone?
 Are you going to sleep later and/or waking up earlier to get on social media?
 How much time do you spend on social media vs. other daily activities?

 If you are concerned about your social media use and are unsure if you are addicted, speaking to a trained professional is your best option.
 The goal is to not let the addiction grow and/or to be mindful of how your use in general is impacting your daily life.

-Not everything is an addiction, but we want to be sure if you are having difficulty managing your use you have the appropriate treatment and supports in place.
-Social media addiction is one that often does not get discussed, acknowledged, or accepted yet it is very real and is just as harmful as other addictions.
+Not everything is an addiction, but we want to be sure if you are having difficulty managing your use you have the appropriate treatment and support in place.
+Social media addiction often does not get discussed, acknowledged, or accepted, yet it is very real and just as harmful as other addictions.